0.7 to 0.8 Upgrade Guide

 (i.e. Recreates) to your Feature Repository while upgrading.
 For example,

-tecton apply
+tecton apply will prevent

 changes to a Feature View's Offline Store format